debtcollective/powerreport.debtcollective.org/_news_analysis/thisisnotnormal.markdown

 I’m super anxious to hear back about my new possible job.
 They’ve checked a ton of references so I want to believe this isn’t something they do just for fun.
 I realized I only had some pork chops and tomatoes in the fridge so I ended up getting Chinese takeout for lunch.
 There’s a local place I like that does it on the cheap, so it was only $7.43.

-<mark>“Editor’s epilogue: Shannon was offered the new job — another engineering role that pays more and has better benefits — a week after her final debt diary entry, and will start in October.
-She plans to continue working her second job until she pays off all her debt,</mark> which she estimates will take about five years on her new salary.” <aside>For women in the engineering field, the gender pay gap actually INCREASES as they gain more experience and get promoted.
-If Shannon were a man she would have about $3,000 more a year and be debt free 9 months sooner.</aside>
+==“Editor’s epilogue: Shannon was offered the new job — another engineering role that pays more and has better benefits — a week after her final debt diary entry, and will start in October.
+She plans to continue working her second job until she pays off all her debt,== which she estimates will take about five years on her new salary.” <(For women in the engineering field, the gender pay gap actually INCREASES as they gain more experience and get promoted.
+If Shannon were a man she would have about $3,000 more a year and be debt free 9 months sooner.)>